tiamcquaid/docs/README.md

 # Technical Writing Samples

 Welcome to my repository of technical writing samples.
 Do you see something useful?
-Feel free to fork.
+Feel free to fork it.
 Need something custom?
 Reach out to me to [start a project](https://tiamcquaid.com/start-a-project).

 ## About This Work